jamesq9/Tic-Tac-Toe-Machine-Leaning-Using-Tensor-Flow/README.md

 # Tic-Tac-Toe-Machine-Leaning-Using-Tensor-Flow
-Ticky is a Tensor Flow Model for playing Tic Tac Toe, which is trained to chose an optimal best move at any state of the board.
+Ticky is a Tensor Flow Model for playing Tic Tac Toe, which is trained to chose a move with best reward at any state of the board.

 ## Required
   <ol>